annotation/text-fabric-book/docs/index.md

 ## Book organization

-*   [Basics](Basics/) gets you up and running with TF and tells you what it is.
+*   [Basics](Basics/) gets you up and running with TF and tells you what it is,
-*   [Intermediate]() shows how to compute with TF, and use it for research, with special attention to sharing and reproducibility.
+*   and how to use it for research, with special attention to sharing and reproducibility.
 *   [Advanced]() brings you power tools for data manipulation.
 *   [Expert]() makes you a creator of TF datasets out of the mess of the real world.
 *   [Background]() informs you about the design principles that lay at the heart of TF.